 Headache, nausea, diarrhea, pain, infection, upper respiratory symptoms, palpitations, arrhythmias, and peripheral edema are the most common side effects associated with cilostazol.

-Before starting antiplatelet agents, the patient should undergo assessment for bleeding risk.
+Before starting antiplatelet agents, the patient should undergo an assessment for bleeding risk.
 Advanced age, female gender, and impaired renal function are important factors to consider.
 The patient should be aware of the risks, benefits, and alternatives of antiplatelet agents.
-Monitoring is generally not required for antiplatelet medications; however, if bleeding is present, bleeding time will be useful to determine if a platelet transfusion is needed or if the medication requires discontinuation.
+Monitoring is generally not required for antiplatelet medications; however, if bleeding is present, bleeding time will be helpful to determine if a platelet transfusion is needed or if the medication requires discontinuation.
 In life-threatening bleeding such as massive upper gastrointestinal bleed, the clinician should stop the drug as soon as possible.
 If the antiplatelet is an essential therapy, such as in post-coronary stenting patients, the medications should be resumed as quickly as safely possible.

-The use of concomitant anticoagulant should be minimized as much as possible as it will increase the risk of bleeding by many times.
+The use of concomitant anticoagulants should be minimized as much as possible as it will increase the risk of bleeding by many times.
 Discontinuance of clopidogrel and ticagrelor should be at least five days and prasugrel at least seven days before major cardiac or non-cardiac surgery.

 Aspirin is the most commonly used of all antiplatelet drugs, so accidental intake is common.
-The effect can be life-threatening if taken over 150 mg/kg of the body weight.
+The effect can be life-threatening if taken over 150 mg/kg of body weight.
 Supportive measure to decrease the absorption of the drug is achievable by using activated charcoal but only if administered within 4 hours of ingestion.
-The patient will need monitoring for signs and symptoms of bleeding and development of metabolic derangements, such as acidosis.
+The patient will need monitoring for signs and symptoms of bleeding and the development of metabolic derangements, such as acidosis.
 If acidosis develops, immediate dialysis is indicated.

 There is no antidote available for most of these drugs; however, a monoclonal antibody against ticagrelor is in development, but it is not commercially available as yet.

 The choice of an antiplatelet agent depends on the clinical situation.
-Because of the availability of a large number of antiplatelet agents, the ordering/prescribing clinician should consult with a specialized pharmacist.
+Because of the availability of a large number of antiplatelet agents, the ordering/prescribing clinician should consult with a cardiology or pharmacotherapy specialized pharmacist.
 When prescribing these agents, the pharmacist should review the patient's medication list as well as past diagnoses to determine if specific agents are recommended or contraindicated.
 Communication between the clinical provider and the pharmacists is essential to minimize adverse outcomes for patients when using these drugs.
 A cardiac pharmacist can offer direction regarding agent selection, drug-drug interactions, dose verification, and overall medication reconciliation for high-risk patients.